Arts Council England Commission

-Transmission, an Arts Council England and AUB funded work by Waring and Hutchings, re-envisions Anthony Caro’s sculpture, Sea Music, as an 8-minute long performative spectacle.
+Transmission, an ACE and AUB funded work by Waring and Hutchings, re-envisions Anthony Caro’s sculpture, Sea Music, as an 8-minute long performative spectacle.
 In Transmission, the sculpture becomes a stage for a new work combining projection, sound and movement.

 Excerpts from press release by Liz Orton: